algolia/docsearch-scraper/README.md

 The HTML code that we crawl is sometimes generated using Javascript.
 In those cases, the `js_render` option must be set to `true`.
-It will enable our internal proxy ([Splash][2]) to render pages before crawling them.
-To start a Splash proxy server using Docker, just type:
+It will enable our internal proxy (Selenium) to render pages before crawling them.
-`docker run -p 8050:8050 scrapinghub/splash`.

 This parameter is optional and is set to `false` by default.

 ### `js_wait`

-The `js_wait` parameter lets you change the default waiting time to render the webpage with the Splash proxy.
-For more information, check the `wait` paramter from the [Splash API][3].
+The `js_wait` parameter lets you change the default waiting time to render the webpage with the Selenium proxy.

-This parameter is optional and is set to `0.5` by default.
+This parameter is optional and is set to `0`s by default.

 ## Test the UX/UI with the playground